An Easy Step-by-Step Guide to Making Kimchi That's So Easy, Anyone Could Do It

 For many of you, the idea of making homemade kimchi from scratch may seem daunting.
 Put any fears aside, though, because this easy step-by-step guide will walk you through it with simplicity and ease.

 If kimchi is unfamiliar to you, think of it like a Korean version of sauerkraut.
 It's fermented napa cabbage with other vegetables like daikon radish and scallion, that's seasoned with ginger, garlic and chile flakes.
-Like sauerkraut, it's full of good bacteria, living probiotics that are essential for gut health.
+Like sauerkraut, it's full of good bacteria, living probiotics, which means eating kimchi may be good for your gut.
 But besides kimchi's amazing health benefits, kimchi just plain tastes good!

 Get the full recipe for Homemade Kimchi and follow the steps below to see exactly how to make it.

 - Napa cabbage

 - daikon radish

 - green onions

 Rinse the cabbage thoroughly and then chop it into 1-inch pieces (or, if you prefer smaller pieces, try shredding or cutting the cabbage smaller) and place it in a large bowl.
 Combine the cabbage and salt in a large bowl and mix.
 Add enough water to cover the cabbage.